ethanporcaro/tracking-toolkit/README.md

 Here are the solutions for common problems.
 Feel free to open an issue if you have additional questions or problems.

-**Disconnecting and reconnecting OpenVR with the button at the top of the Tracking Toolkit will often solve minor issues.**
+**Disconnecting and reconnecting OpenXR with the button at the top of the Tracking Toolkit will often solve minor issues.**

 ### Incorrect scaling

-You can scale the `OVR Root` empty to fix most scale issues.
+You can scale the `XR Root` empty to fix most scale issues.
-Location and Rotation are overwritten when OpenVR is connected but can be adjusted after you're done with all your recording.
+Location and Rotation are overwritten when OpenXR is connected but can be adjusted after you're done with all your recording.

-### Tracker models don't import correctly when creating references

-If your steam installation is in a different directory than `C:/Program Files (x86)/Steam/steamapps/common/SteamVR`, you will need to manually set the path in the addon preferences.

 ### FAQ